 In our continuing efforts to raise children who understand the importance of reconciliation and connection, and to expose them to ancient Indigenous history and culture of the areas we visit, we make listening, learning and participating in Indigenous experiences an everyday part of our travel.
-And in our experience-filled National Capital, which has more than 3,500 known Aboriginal heritage sites, those opportunities are plentiful.
+And in our experience-filled National Capital, which has more than 3,500 known Aboriginal heritage sites, opportunities are plentiful.

 Here, we’re sharing a few of our favourite Indigenous experiences in Canberra.

 Canberra Tracks – Ngunnawal Country Self Drive Heritage Trails

 In traditional times, the area now known as Canberra is generally understood to have been a meeting place where the Ngunnawal welcomed and hosted mobs from the surrounding regions to discuss land and lore, and for ceremonial purposes.
 Visitors are welcomed to explore this country along the self-drive Ngunnawal Country Track, one of the Canberra Tracks Heritage Trails.
 It’s one of our favourite Indigenous experiences in Canberra, with signposted trail stopping at various Indigenous sites including Cotter Reserve, Tidbinbilla, Tharwa, Namadgi, Tuggeranong and the Theodore Grinding Grooves, taking visitors on a journey that dates back 20,000 years.